apurv0303/Speech_Enhancement_DL/README.md

 # Speech_Enhancement_Using_Deep_Learning

-This projects aims to enhance the quality of audio signal using neural Nets where, Deep Learning maps the relationship between the noisy and clean speech signals.
+This projects aims to enhance the quality of audio signal by removing noise where, Deep Learning maps the relationship between the noisy and clean speech signals.

 ## Packgaes Required